Input Files for Collectives

 Note some differences:

-First, we use the key all-*-implemenation-chakra
+First, we use the key

-.
+.Second, for the value, we point to a set of Chakra ET files, instead of the name of a generic algorithm.
 Note how the Chakra ET files refereed here is different from the workload file passed to the workload layer.
-The value in each item is the absolute path to the Chakra ET files, excluding the last {rank}.et
+The path could be absolute or relative to the working directory.
+The filepath should exclude the last

 string (this is similar to the Workload layer input).
 Also, even if there are many ‘dimensions’, the list only accepts one value.
 This is because the notion of cross-dimension communication is already included in the Chakra ET.